cgravier/java/README.md

   `'6'`.
 * `node['java']['java_home']` - Default location of the
   "`$JAVA_HOME`".
+* `node['java']['curl_operation_timeout']` - Maximum global operation time
+  in seconds for fetching a java jdk online.
+Given an  oracle JDK is ~100Mb, this can  take up to ~30 minutes using xDSL for instance, which is higher than the default Sehllout CommandTimeout.
 * `node['java']['openjdk_packages']` - Array of OpenJDK package names
   to install in the `java::openjdk` recipe.
 This is set based on the platform.